-Education was a priority among settlers of the area before the founding of the township in 1790, however, for practical reasons education occurred in the house.
+Education was a priority among settlers of the area before the founding of the township in 1790.
+However, for practical reasons, education occurred in the home.
 As the population increased following the War for Independence, the thriving mining industry of the 1700s continued to prosper into the late 1800s as further industrialization took place.
-The most significant of these was the creation of the Morris Canal in 1825 and the establishment of railroads prior to the Civil War.
+The most significant of these was the creation of the Morris Canal in 1825, and the establishment of railroads before the Civil War.

-During the early 1800s, the area was still sparsely populated with farms and orchards dotting the landscape and houses distant from each other in small hamlets.
-Private schools were conducted in as early as 1830 homes among them Miss Woods Private School at 51 Main Street, Succasunna in 1868 Transportation was by foot or horse-drawn cart and residents functioned in limited spheres so that when interest in formal schooling awakened it expressed itself in the establishment of district schools between 1806 and 1871, not township-wide schools.
+During the early 1800s, the area was still sparsely populated, with farms and orchards dotting the landscape and houses distant from each other in small hamlets.
+Private schools were created as early as 1830, among them Miss Woods Private School at 51 Main Street, Succasunna in 1868.
+Transportation was by foot or horse-drawn cart, and residents functioned in limited spheres so that when interest in formal schooling awakened, it expressed itself in the establishment of district schools between 1806 and 1871, not township-wide schools.
 Each consisted of a one-room schoolhouse with a three-person board of trustees, its own calendar, its own rules, and hiring standards.

 An exception to the one-room concept was the 1857 Chestnut Hill School on Main Street, Succasunna, the site now noted with a descriptive marker.
-It was a two-story building with grades 1 to 8 on the first floor and high school subjects were taught on the second floor where the curriculum included Latin, German, and algebra.
+It was a two-story building with grades 1 to 8 on the first floor, and on the second floor, high school subjects were taught, including Latin, German, and algebra.

-The Roxbury Academy (1809), on Main Street in Succasunna, its building still standing at 81-83 Main Street, which attracted not only local students but those who arrived by stagecoach from Connecticut, Ohio, Pennsylvania, Morristown, and New York because of" its remarkably healthy situation and its freedom from the bustle and bad example incident to large towns." of the big Its handsome dormitory became a hotel when the school was disbanded in 1849.
+The Roxbury Academy (1809) was erected on Main Street in Succasunna, the building is still standing at 81-83 Main Street.
+The school attracted not only local students but those who arrived by stagecoach from Connecticut, Ohio, Pennsylvania, Morristown, and New York because of" its remarkably healthy situation and its freedom from the bustle of large towns."
+Its handsome dormitory became a hotel when the school was disbanded in 1849.

 Board of Education Established